Introducing Spectie, a behavior-driven-development library for RSpec

 If you need this functionality, but your project is using a pre-2.1 release of Rails, I've also created a plugin version of the changes I submitted in the aforementioned ticket.
 To install:

-script/plugin install http://svn.ryankinderman.net/find_conditions_with_aggregation
+script/plugin install git://github.com/ryankinderman/find_conditions_with_aggregation.git

 Addendum: The patch has been committed to changeset 8671.
 Yay!

-Testing on High: Bottom-up versus Top-down Test-driven Development 10
+Testing on High: Bottom-up versus Top-down Test-driven Development 40

-Posted by Ryan Kinderman Mon, 19 Nov 2007 02:13:21 GMT
+Posted by ryan Mon, 19 Nov 2007 02:13:21 GMT

 I recently talked to a number of Rails developers about their general approach to testing some new functionality they're about to code.
 I asked these developers if they found it to be more useful to start testing from the bottom-up or top-down.
 I suggested to them that, since Rails uses the MVC pattern, it's easy to think of the view, or user interface, as the "top", and the model as the "bottom".
 Surprisingly, nearly every developer that I asked this question of answered that they prefer to start from the bottom, or model, and test upwards.
 Nearly every one!
 I expected that I'd get a much more mixed response than I have.
 In fact, I think that the correct place to start testing is precisely at the highest level possible, to reduce the risk of building software based on incorrect assumptions of how best to solve a user requirement.